Mapping Patterns for Virtual Knowledge Graphs: Introduction

-As a consequence, management of VKG mappings throughout their entire lifecycle is currently a labor-intensive, essentially manual effort, which requires highly-skilled professionals~\cite{spanos2012bringing} that, at once: \begin{inparaenum}[\itshape (i)] \item have in-depth knowledge of the domain of discourse and how it can be represented using structural conceptual models (such as UML class diagrams) and ontologies; \item possess the ability to understand and query the logical and physical structure of the DB; and \item master languages, methodologies, and technologies for representing the ontology and the mapping using standard frameworks from semantic web (such as OWL and R2RML). \end{inparaenum} Even in the presence of all these skills, writing mappings is demanding and poses a number of challenges related to semantics, correctness, and performance.
-More concretely, no comprehensive approach currently exists to support ontology engineers in the creation of VKG mappings, exploiting all the involved information artifacts to their full potential: the relational schema with its constraints and the extensional data stored in the DB, the ontology axioms, and a conceptual schema that lies, explicitly or implicitly, at the basis of the relational schema.
+It is not surprising, then, that management of \vkg mappings throughout their entire lifecycle is currently a labor-intensive and mostly manual effort, which requires highly-skilled professionals~\cite{spanos2012bringing} that, at once: \begin{inparaenum}[\itshape (i)] \item have in-depth knowledge of the domain of discourse and how it can be represented using structural conceptual models (such as UML class diagrams) and ontologies; \item possess the ability to understand and query the logical and physical structure of the DB; and \item master languages, methodologies, and technologies for representing the ontology and the mappings using standard frameworks from Semantic Web (such as the OWL 2 profiles and R2RML). \end{inparaenum} Even in the presence of all these skills, writing mappings is demanding and poses a number of challenges related to semantics, correctness, and performance.
+More concretely, no comprehensive approach currently exists to support ontology engineers and knowledge scientists~\cite{FletcherGrothSequeda2020} in the creation of \vkg mappings, exploiting all the involved information artifacts to their full potential: the \textbf{relational schema} with its constraints and the extensional information stored in the DB, the \textbf{ontology axioms}, and a \textbf{conceptual model} that lies, explicitly or implicitly, at the basis of the relational schema.

-Bootstrapping techniques~\cite{JKZH*15,KHSB*17} have been developed to relieve the ontology engineer from the ``blank paper syndrome.''
-However, they are typically adopted in scenarios where neither the ontology nor the mappings are initially available, and where various assumptions are posed over the schema of the DB (e.g., in terms of normalization).
-Hence, they essentially bootstrap at once the ontology, as a lossless mirror of the DB, and corresponding one-to-one mappings.
-This explains why bootstrapping techniques cannot properly handle the relevant, practical cases where the relational schema is poorly structured (e.g., a denormalized, legacy DB), and/or where the ontology is already given and presents a true abstraction mismatch with the DB.
+Bootstrapping techniques~\cite{JKZH*15,KHSB*17} have been developed to relieve the ontology engineer from the ``blank paper syndrome''.
+However, they are typically adopted in scenarios where neither the ontology nor the mappings are initially available, and various assumptions are posed over the schema of the DB (e.g., in terms of normalization).
+Hence, they essentially bootstrap at once the ontology as a ``query-preserving''~\cite{SequedaArenasDM} mirrored image of the DB, and the corresponding one-to-one mappings.
+These approaches typically work at the level of DB schemata, ignoring the data, and therefore they might fail in those cases were the DB schema is either poorly structured or the applicable constraints are not fully specified.